Skilcraft: Skilcraft products

 The first products manufactured under the program were mops and brooms for cleaning government offices.
 The federal government awarded around $220,000 in contracts to 36 workshops to manufacture the mops and brooms.
 By 1939, NIB expanded to sell pillowcases, sanitary swabs, and fiber door mats.

 Later, pens and office supplies were introduced.
-NIB would supply the government with 70 million ballpoint pens a year by 1969.
-These pens have certain requirements, which include the ability to "write continuously for a mile and in temperatures up to 160 degrees and down to 40 degrees below zero."
+NIB supplied the government with 70 million ballpoint pens a year by 1969.
+These pens have requirements, including the ability to "write continuously for a mile and in temperatures up to 160 degrees and down to 40 degrees below zero."
 The ballpoint pen contract helped create jobs for 125 new workers with disabilities.
 By 2014, sales of the pens reached around five million dollars, with 60% of purchases from the U.S. military.

 In 1990, there were 400 different items added to the list of items manufactured.
 In 2015, Skilcraft introduced a new line of products which included screwdrivers and socket wrenches.